How to Duck Dive a Surfboard

 - You know when you have done a good duck dive when you go under the wave and feel very little pull from the wave

-Start paddling as soon as you break the surface of the water.
-Not doing this, on bigger waves, could result in you and your board being sucked back into the breaking wave, not fun as entering a breaking wave from the back like this gives you a real pounding!!
+- Start paddling as soon as you break the surface of the water.
+Not doing this, on bigger and more powerful waves, could result in you and your board being sucked back into the breaking wave, not fun as entering a breaking wave from the back like this gives you a real pounding!!

 Remember learning to duck dive takes a lot of practice to get it right.
 You should be able to duck dive in flat water once you get the hang of it - just like ducks do!!

 Duck diving a 7 feet or longer surfboard becomes quite difficult especially if the surfboard has a wide nose like a longboard.
 A big surfboard floats really and so is great for small days and for learning as well, but being big also makes it difficult to push under the water.
 If you can't go deep enough duck diving to get under the wave, the wave will push you back towards the shore.